Targter/AB-GYMBUILD/README.md

 - 🧭 **Smooth Navigation** — Explore workouts with ease
 - 🏃 **Modern UI/UX** — Built with React and CSS for a clean aesthetic
 - 🧠 **Intelligent Layout** — Motivational and user-friendly
-- 🎯 **Focused Design** — Built for fitness enthusiasts & gym lovers
+- 🎯 **Focused Design** — Built for fitness enthusiasts & gym lovers.......

 ---